ashwini-kr-sharma/COMETH-codalabv2-deNBI/README.md

 ### Acknowledgements

-I would like to acknowledge the extensive technical help and support provided by [Matin Braun](https://www.hidih.org/research/health-data) on deNBI, OpenStack cloud etc) and Eric Carmichael (https://ericcarmichael.com/) on (Codalabv2).
+I would like to specifically acknowledge the extensive technical help and support provided by [Matin Braun](https://www.hidih.org/research/health-data) on (issues related to deNBI, OpenStack cloud setup etc) and Eric Carmichael (https://ericcarmichael.com/) on (Codalabv2 installation).
+More importantly, they are super cool, smart and enthusiastic people to work with.
+Thanks a ton !! :thumbsup:

 ---